ethereum/consensus-specs/specs/phase0/deposit-contract.md

 One of the `DepositData` fields is `withdrawal_credentials`.

-This field is a commitment to credentials for withdrawing validator balance (e.g. to another validator, or to shards).
+This field is a commitment to credentials for withdrawing validator balance, e.g. to another validator, to an Ethereum 1.0 address, or to a shard.
-The first byte of `withdrawal_credentials` is a version number.
-The remaining bytes are content specific to the version.
+The first byte of `withdrawal_credentials` is a withdrawal prefix which specifies the withdrawal type.
+The remaining 31 bytes are specific to the withdrawal prefix.

-Currently, `BLS_WITHDRAWAL_PREFIX` and `ETH1_ADDRESS_WITHDRAWAL_PREFIX`
+The withdrawal prefixes currently supported are `BLS_WITHDRAWAL_PREFIX` and `ETH1_ADDRESS_WITHDRAWAL_PREFIX`.
-versioned withdrawal credentials are supported.
 Read more in the [validator guide](./validator.md).

-*Note*: The deposit contract does *not* validate withdrawal credentials.
-Thus, new versions can be added without modifications of the deposit contract.
+*Note*: The deposit contract does not validate withdrawal credentials.
+Support for new withdrawal types can be added without modifying the deposit contract.

 #### `DepositEvent` log